PagerDuty AIOps Quickstart Guide

 PagerDuty AIOps uses Event Orchestration, an automation engine that allows you to create rules that normalize and enrich your data.
 There are four components to Event Orchestration that you can configure:

-You will use these components to build the recommended Event Orchestration types below.
+You use these components to build the recommended Event Orchestration types below.

-For teams just getting started, here are five common use cases for Event Orchestration that we recommend creating within your account:
+For teams just getting started, here are five common use cases for Event Orchestration that PagerDuty recommends creating within your account:

-• Rules-based Noise Reduction: Event Orchestration has powerful noise reduction actions based on different conditions or scenarios.
+- Rules-based Noise Reduction: Event Orchestration has powerful noise reduction actions based on different conditions or scenarios.
 These tools include suppression, notification pausing, and incident dropping.
-Create broad conditions that describe classes of events that don't provide value to your teams.
+Create broad conditions that describe classes of events that do not provide value to your teams.
 Then select the Suppress action to stop those events from generating notifications.
 (15 minutes)

-• Standardized Incident Response Procedures: For well-understood incidents, add notes to incidents when they’re created.
+- Standardized Incident Response Procedures: For well-understood incidents, add notes to incidents when they are created.
 These notes should define the standard response procedures for the incident.
 This is especially helpful to have in place for junior responders who need more context.
 (5-60 minutes depending on your existing documentation)

-Once you’ve created these Orchestrations, you will only receive incidents relevant to your team and you’ll be able to resolve them faster with less toil and better data.
-Most of our customers see a reduction in MTTR and are able to create automation faster.
+Once you have created these Orchestrations, you will only receive incidents relevant to your team and you will be able to resolve them faster with less toil and better data.
+Most PagerDuty customers see a reduction in MTTR and are able to create automation faster.

 Noise Reduction (20 Minutes)

 Noise reduction is a top priority for all teams.
-It’s a significant quality-of-life improvement for incident responders, whether they’re a NOC operator or a DevOps engineer.
+It is a significant quality-of-life improvement for incident responders, whether they are a NOC operator or a DevOps engineer.

 Noise Reduction settings on a service

 There are six ways you can set your noise level threshold.
-We recommend that new users configure their noise reduction settings as such:
+PagerDuty recommends that new users configure their noise reduction settings as such:

-• Intelligent Alert Grouping: Leverages ML to group related alerts based on previous incident data and human interaction.
+- Intelligent Alert Grouping: Leverages ML to group related alerts based on previous incident data and human interaction.
 This option uses a rolling grouping window with a duration between five minutes to an hour.
-We recommend starting with five minutes.
+PagerDuty recommends starting with five minutes.
 If Intelligent Alert Grouping groups an alert incorrectly while it learns, you can regroup the alert.
 This will train the model to group alerts like this in the future.

 Intelligent Alert Grouping is the best way to see immediate noise reduction in the environment.
-For teams with specific alert grouping requirements, we also recommend the following:
+For teams with specific alert grouping requirements, PagerDuty also recommends the following:

-• Time-Based Alert Grouping: Allows you to group alerts based on a static time increment of your choice, ranging from 2 minutes to 24 hours, or even until the incident is resolved.
+- Time-Based Alert Grouping: Allows you to group alerts based on a static time increment of your choice, ranging from 2 minutes to 24 hours, or even until the incident is resolved.
 This option is helpful for services that generate many alerts.
-We recommend starting with 2-5 minutes.
+PagerDuty recommends starting with 2-5 minutes.

 Triage and Root Cause Analysis (1 Minute)

 PagerDuty AIOps comes with several ML triage features to provide you with more context during incident response.
-This also removes the toil of digging through documentation and postmortems to find the key information you’re looking for.
+This also removes the toil of digging through documentation and post-incident reviews to find the key information you are looking for.

 Triage and Root Cause Analysis (RCA) features require zero configuration.
 When you turn on AIOps, the ML algorithms begin processing data.
-Similar to other ML-based features, the more data you add to PagerDuty, the more effective these tools will be for you and the faster the model will learn.
+Similar to other ML-based features, the more data you add to PagerDuty, the more effective these tools are for you and the faster the model learns.

-• Past Incidents: Shares if an incident like this has occurred in the past, as well as the incident frequency over the last six months.
+- Past Incidents: Shares if an incident like this has occurred in the past, and the incident frequency over the last six months.
 If so, you can click into the past incident and view incident metadata – like who was involved or what remediation efforts were used.

 Resources